Moor Than a Myth: Morocco & Spain Cruise

 Your morning offers two popular options, immersing you in the city’s highlights, before you sail early afternoon for the Spanish coast.

 Personalize your exploration with the included ‘Your Choice’ experiences.
 You can choose from a selection of morning shore excursion options that best suits your interests and level of fitness (ask your Adventure Specialist for details).
 Choose Tangier Kasbah district, Kasbah Museum and American Legation Museum to explore Tangier’s historic Kasbah, including the Grand Socco, once frequented by Beat Generation writers.
 Visit the American Legation, the first US public property abroad, and see a letter from George Washington to the Sultan.
-Or choose A Taste of Tangier t0 explore Tangier’s culinary history, blending Moorish, Spanish and French influences.
+Or choose A Taste of Tangier to explore Tangier’s culinary history, blending Moorish, Spanish and French influences.
 Sample local delights like caliente and bissara while strolling through the historic M’sallah district.

 Formed as a brotherhood of Islam, the conglomerate of Arabs, Berbers and North African’s known as the Moors arrived in the Iberian Peninsula in the 8th century.
 Like a child leaving home, they matured and stayed away from their homelands for a further 700 years.
 Tolerant of other faiths, they lived in relative peace with the Christian and Jewish members of their communities, ruling the land as small Kingdoms dominated by castle-topped villages and fortified cities.
 Their legacy of mathematical expertise, astronomy and Moorish architecture changed the European world.